alexxdillon/Final-Capstone-Project/README.md

 ## Acknowledgements
 This project was completed with guidance and support from Dr. Wu, whose feedback helped shape its development.

-## Programming Languages, PLatforms, and Libraries Used
+## Programming Languages, Platforms, and Libraries Used
 ### Programming Languages
  - Python
 ### Platforms
  - Google Colab
- - Streamlit (for dashbaord deployment)
+ - Streamlit (for dashboard deployment)
 ### Libraries
  - pandas
  - numpy